• Skip to main content

 What does “yuki” mean in Japanese?

 There are some homophones in Japanese.
-When native speakers use “yuki” as an individual word, however, it means ‘snow’ in Japanese.
-Probably, many Japanese learners know this word well as it is often used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “yuki” more clearly.
+When native speakers use yuki as an individual noun, however, most probably it means ‘snow’ in Japanese.
+Perhaps, some Japanese learners know this noun as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I’m explaining it in detail based on its kanji character.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand yuki more clearly.
 Then, let’s get started!

 Contents